-Musical exploration includes: basic music theory, music writing techniques, introductions to piano, ukulele, guitar and various hand percussion, the history of western music, the history of Rock 'N' Roll and the basics of sound science.
-Students experience these topics through active participation and involvement in hands-on activities, research projects and group work.
-Note: This course fulfills the New York State art/music requirement for graduation.
+This course fulfills the New York State art/music requirement for graduation.
+Musical exploration includes: basic music theory, music writing techniques, introductions to piano, ukulele, guitar and various hand percussion, the history of western music, the history of Rock 'N' Roll, and the basics of sound science.
+Students experience these topics through active participation and involvement in handson activities, research projects and group work.